Kavahana

 As with other substances like alcohol, quantity matters; there is evidence that different kava preparations can affect its strength.
 For example, smaller doses leave you feeling calm, refreshed, and social, while taking higher doses may make you feel tired and lose fine motor skills.
 These higher doses are not recommended and can impair your ability to drive.
 So, like alcohol, there is a limit to how much you should take before you’re impaired.
 The ideal therapeutic doses are 180-300mg of kavalactone daily.

 It can take time to understand how your body reacts to certain substances.
-If you’re new to kava, we definitely recommend that you take time to understand how kava affects you and what your limits are.
+If you’re new to kava and Kava Nectar we recommend you take time to understand how kava affects you and your limits.
 If you are smaller, it will take less kava to feel the effects, like with alcohol.
-And while kava is much safer to use than alcohol as it takes much more to get to the point of not being able to drive, it’s still important to be aware of how you’re feeling to be sure you and those around you stay safe.
+And while kava is much safer to use than alcohol, as it takes much more to get to the point of not being able to drive, it’s still important to be aware of how you’re feeling to be sure you and those around you stay safe.

 Share the Post: